No Hard Feelings

 "A must-read that topples the idea that emotions don't belong in the workplace, NO HARD FEELINGS offers a path towards a future I want to work in." -Susan Cain, author of Quiet and Co-founder of Quiet Revolution

 From information designer and illustrator Liz Fosslien and organizational designer Mollie West Duffy: No Hard Feelings, a wickedly funny interactive guide to un-repressing your emotions at work, finding constructive channels even for jealousy and anxiety, demystifying digital interactions and coworker communication styles, and ultimately allowing readers to be the same person in work and in life.

-No Hard Feelings: The Secret Power of Embracing Emotions At Work will be published by Penguin Portfolio in February 2019.
+No Hard Feelings: The Secret Power of Embracing Emotions At Work is published by Penguin Portfolio.
 The book is a visual exploration of how to embrace emotion at work and become more authentic and fulfilled while staying professional.

 What people are saying: